-The next stage involves exploring the options that are in practice open to you – these will depend very much on your personal circumstances and what is important to your family.
+The next stage involves exploring the options that are in practice open to you.
+These will depend very much on your personal circumstances and what is important to your family.

 You will probably both find it helps if you have a full and honest conversation about each option, including the ones that you don’t like very much.
 Make sure you think about all of the practical options rather than rejecting or accepting an option quickly.